dillan-prince/ilant-health-assessment/README.md

 To begin, you will need a Google Books API key.
 Instructions on how to create one can be found here [here](https://developers.google.com/books/docs/v1/using#APIKey).
 You will need a Google developer account and to have created a project in Google Cloud.
 After that, you can enable the Google Books API for your project via the "Enabled APIs & services" tab, and create an API key via the "Credentials" tab.

-Once you have a Google Books API key, create a `Constants.py` file in the `/api` folder:
+Once you have a Google Books API key, create a `Constants.py` file in the `/api` folder, and paste your API key in the below format:

 ```python
 API_KEY = "<Your API key>"